Blyth Shipbuilding Company: World War I

-Post-war slump and closure

-Post-war the company returned to the civilian market building steamers and colliers.
-However, after Daniel Stephens death on 19 March 1925, and the collapse of the freight market, the yard was closed.
-In November 1926 Robert Stanley Dalgleish, a Newcastle shipowner, purchased the yard, and changed its name to the Cowpen Dry Docks and Shipbuilding Company.
-The yard was later amalgamated with Ritson's Shipbuilding and Engineering Company.
-After completing a number of ships, the yard closed again in 1930.

 Reopening and World War II

 In mid-1937 the yard was reopened under its original name.
 During World War II the Blyth company built five River class and two Bay-class frigates, seven Castle-class corvettes, as well as two Flower-class corvettes and ten Bangor-class minesweepers.
 The former German cargo ship Hannover was also converted into the escort carrier Audacity.

 Hansard records on 8 December 1943 that a question was put to the First Lord of the Admiralty that a director of Blyth Shipyard and an Admiralty official, was convicted of fraudulently altering a tender to the extent of £12,000 enabling the shipyard to secure a contract.

 Decline and final closure

-By 1947 the company was owned by Mollers (Hong Kong) Ltd. It had four berths and five dry docks.
-Turbine-driven cargo-liners were built for Moller's subsidiary the Lancashire Shipping Company.
-In 1949 eleven tankers were built for a number of different companies.
-In 1954 the main berth of the yard was extended to 550 feet in order to build larger tankers and ore carriers.
-In 1961 four coastal steamers were completed for Stephenson Clarke, along with another for William Cory and Son.

 Unfortunately rising costs and falling orders meant that, after losing money for five years, the yard was finally closed in 1967.
 Repair work and shipbreaking was then carried out by various companies on the site.
-Eventually the shipbuilding berths were demolished to make room for a paper and timber storage area for the Port of Blyth.